Time to make masks mandatory? It’s not just a US debate

 Elsewhere in Europe, where the virus curve largely flattened out months ago, most governments made masks mandatory as soon as they started reopening their economies, requiring their use in shops and other indoor public spaces and on public transportation.
 Some nations have imposed mask requirements as new outbreaks emerged in recent days or weeks.

-Britain and France, which have reported some of the world’s highest numbers of coronavirus cases and deaths, took a more relaxed attitude, recommending masks but not requiring them.
+Britain and France, which have reported some of the world’s highest numbers of coronavirus cases and deaths, had taken a more relaxed attitude, recommending masks but not requiring them.

 At least until now.